aws-greengrass/aws-greengrass-nucleus/RECIPE_REFERENCE.md

   UpdatesCompleted:
     Script:
 ```

+#### Manifest.Lifecycle with recipe variables
+Recipe variables expose information from the component and kernel for you to use in your recipes.
+For example, you can use recipe variables to pass component configurations to a lifecycle script that exists as an artifact.

+Recipe variables use {recipe_variable} syntax.
+The single curly braces indicate a recipe variable and will be replaced at runtime.

+#### Use Component's own variables
+{<namespace>:<key>}

+The following recipe variables:

+1. {configuration:<json pointer>} The value of a configuration at the provided JSON pointer location for the component.

+For example, the {configuration:/path/list/0} recipe variable retrieves the value at the location of `/path/list/0` from the configration.

+Note a JSON pointer could point to 4 different possible node type, including:
+1. Value node: the place holder will be replacedd by the **the text representation for that value**.
+2. Container node: the place holder will be replacedd by the serialized JSON String representation for that container.
+Note the JSON string
+usually contains double quotes.
+If you are using it in the command line, make sure you escape it appropriately.
+3. `null`: the placeholder will be replaced as: **nul**
+4. missing node: the placeholder **will remain**.

+You can use this variable to provide a configuration value to a script that you run in the component lifecycle.

+2. {artifacts:path}
+The root path of the artifacts for the component that this recipe defines.
+When a component installs, AWS IoT Greengrass copies the component's artifacts to the folder that this variable exposes.
+You can use this variable to identify the location of a script to run in the component lifecycle.

+3. {artifacts:decompressedPath}
+The root path of the decompressed archive artifacts for the component that this recipe defines.
+When a component installs, AWS IoT Greengrass unpacks the component's archive artifacts to the folder that this variable exposes.
+You can use this variable to identify the location of a script to run in the component lifecycle.
+Each artifact unzips to a folder within the decompressed path, where the folder has the same name as the artifact minus its extension.
+For example, a ZIP artifact named models.zip unpacks to the {{artifacts:decompressedPath}}/models folder

+#### Use Direct Dependencies' variables
+If a component has dependencies, it sometimes require reading its dependencies's info at runtime, such as configuration and artifact path.

+It could use it with the syntax: {<componentName>:<namespace>:<key>}

+Similarly, you could use the variables above.
+1. {<componentName>:configuration:<json pointer>}
+1. {<componentName>:artifacts:path}
+1. {<componentName>:artifacts:decompressedPath}

+If you refer to a componentName that is not a direct dependency, **the placeholder will remain**.

+#### Global recipe variables
+Global recipe variables could be used by any component.

+1. {kernel:root}
+The absolute root path that the kernel is running at runtime.

 #### Manifest.Artifacts
 A list of artifacts that component uses as resources, such as binary, scripts, images etc.
 ```yaml